The

 Prize

-The jury of the 23rd Valencia Iturbi International Piano Competition will be comprised of Catherine d’Argoubet, Nikolai Demidenko, Janina Fialkowska, Ana Guijarro, Paul Hughes, Jorge Luis Prats, Nicola Sani and Didier Schnorhk, with Joaquín Achúcarro as president.
+The jury for the 23rd edition will feature leading figures from the world of music: Catherine d’Argoubet, Nikolai Demidenko, Janina Fialkowska, Ana Guijarro, Paul Hughes, Jorge Luis Prats, Nicola Sani, and Didier Schnorhk, under the presidency of Joaquín Achúcarro.